PrajvalRaval/google-action-rocketchat-original/README.md

 4. You will need to add **Training phrases** one by one to every intent.
 Select **Intents** > select one intent from the list > **Training phrases**.
 Add a user expression that include every **Action and parameters** in the utterance and is native speaker friendly.

-5. After adding Training Phrases, go to **Entities** .
-Here you can simply copy and paste slot values from English locale for the following entities `channelname`, `username`.

-6. For `message` you need to add your own slot values in your own language.
-Make sure to add atleast 15 of them in various different lengths.
+5. While creating Training Phrases, make sure that you give composite entities parameters to the utterances.
+E.g. If your creating an utterance with `username` and `channelname`, select `@sys.any` as their entity type.
+Refer to `EN` locale training phrases for more depth understanding.

-7. For Backend setup, go to `./functions/index.js` and add your locale name to `i18n.configure` > `locales` array.
+6. For Backend setup, go to `./functions/index.js` and add your locale name to `i18n.configure` > `locales` array.
     ```
     i18n.configure({
     locales: ['en-US', 'en-GB', 'en-AU', 'en-CA', 'en-IN', 'pt-BR', 'hi-IN'],